 Fraud is the intentional deception to secure unfair or unlawful gain, or to deprive a victim of a legal right.
 It is estimated that nearly 60 billion dollars are lost annually due to health care fraud and abuse.
-JHHC takes is dedicated to protect the integrity of the care its members receive, its Health Plans, and the Federal and State Programs it administers.
+Johns Hopkins Health Plans takes is dedicated to protect the integrity of the care its members receive, its Health Plans, and the Federal and State Programs it administers.

 The mission of the Special Investigations Unit (SIU) is to identify and stop instances of fraud.
 With decades of experience in fraud investigations, members of this unit are uniquely equipped for this role.
 We are asking for YOU to join us by taking an active role in the fight against fraud.